 “Default Setup” sets the general number of measures per system and systems per page.
 If you write a song with lots of lyrics and small note values, you’ll probably find two to four measures per system works well.

 As the name suggests, the option “Systems per Page” edits the number of systems per page.
 With larger scores, you’ll find one or two systems is enough for one page.

 You can check the layout using the preview on the right-hand side.
 If the grey boxes do not fit within the borders, simply decrease the values until they do.
 And if you still need more space on your page, go back to the spacing options, the margin options or the staff size above.

 Step 4 – Detailed Options

-With the last tab, “Options”, you can edit the display of page and measure numbers.
+With the last tab, “Options,” you can edit the display of page and measure numbers.

+The option “Enable multi-measure rests” is also found here.
 Within a part of your score, you can automatically merge rest measures.
-With this option activated, any amount of more than four rest measures is merged.
+When this option is activated, any amount of more than four rest measures is merged.

 Furthermore, you can activate the display of clefs and keys at the beginning of each system.

 You can also disable the automatic beaming of notes, an option that may be vital for your choir music.